BaconRadio/13-colonies/README.md

 This will open the eletron app for testing so that changes can be previewed without building the application.

 # Build Instructions (Prod Envirometn)
-Yeah we haven't even done it ourselfs yet but I'll put it here when we do.
+Yeah we haven't done that ourselfs yet but I'll put it here when we do.

+# Controbution Guidelines
+## Inside of Organisation
+1. Create a new branch from the part of the project you wish to work on.
+It should be named with the folowing the convention: `<project-part>-<your-github-username>`

+2. When you have made your controbutions open a pull request to the projects parts branch. ***Do Not Create Pull Requests To Main***.

+## Outside of Organisation
+1. Fork the reposotory to your personal github
+2. Create a new branch from the part of the project you wish to work on.
+It should be named with the folowing the convention: `<project-part>-<your-github-username>`

+3. When you have made your controbutions open a pull request to the projects parts branch from the branch you made following the naming convention. ***Don't push changes to main or the project part branch within your fork*** and try to make a pull request from there.
+As with inside organisation controbutions ***Do Not Create Pull Requests To Main***.